azaghal/factorio-beyond-vanilla-extended/README.md

     > Enjoy increase in landscape variety of the Nauvis planet, including some smaller mechanics changes in terms of walking/driving speed, or rock generation. **NOTE:** If you are running Factorio on a beefy enough machine (primarily GPU-wise), you may be interested to manully install the [Alien Biomes High-Res Terrain](https://mods.factorio.com/mod/alien-biomes-hr-terrain) in order to get nicer looking graphics.

+-   Longer day/night cycle and pitch-black nights ([Clockwork](https://mods.factorio.com/mod/Clockwork))

+    > The day/night cycle is four times longer, and the nights are pitch-black (accumulator capacities are adjusted accordingly).
+To top it off, nightvision no longer works when in map mode.
+Don't forget to put some light on the situation!

 Known issues
 ------------